 These days, though, the global market for crossovers means that not even the small family firm from Bavaria can afford to ignore a model with a raised driving position.

-Hence the XD3, the X3-based model that impressed us so much when we first tested it back in 2013.
-Now the XD3 has received the same facelift as the X3 itself, so it’s time for another look.
+Hence the XD3, the X3-based model that impressed us so much when we first tested it, is now back in facelifted form as the X3 itself, so it’s time for another look.
 The styling has changed a little, with redesigned front and rear bumpers, headlights and double-kidney grille, and the cabin gets chrome highlights and improved materials.

 What hasn't changed is the exclusivity.
 Perhaps to emphasise that this is a step beyond Alpina’s ‘core’ line-up, just 150 XD3s will be produced this year - and only 14 of them will be sold in the UK.

 The XD3 is every bit as beguiling as the pre-facelift edition.
 It uses Alpina’s retuned version of the BMW 3.0-litre straight-six twin-turbodiesel, ramped up to a heady 345bhp and a whopping 516lb ft between 1500rpm and 3500rpm.

 It offers a huge surge of initial performance - enough to haul the not-insubstantial XD3 to 62mph in 4.9sec, claims Alpina - but is equally happy to be revved out beyond 4000rpm as you nudge towards a top speed of 157mph.
 It’ll even give you a pleasing exhaust note while it does it - no mean feat for a turbodiesel.
 Oh, and did we mention the CO2 emissions are 174g/km?
 Real-world economy of 35mpg should be more than achievable.